arnavish/blr-trash-tracker/README.md

    ```

-*Note: Since this is a prototype, I'm using Provider to store data in-memory.
+*Note: Since this is a prototype, provider is used to store data in-memory.
 The data resets when you fully restart the app.*

 ---